opensimworld/active-npcs/README.md

 After creating the map, it is possible to have the NPCs walk to specific waypoints.
 For example, if you have a waypoint named "Bar" , you can ask an NPC to go there (but only if it is up to 10 hops away), like this: "Bob go to Bar"

-== NPC supported commands ==
+# NPC supported commands

 The NPCs support a number of commands.
-You can give these commands through the public chat.
-The syntax is:  <npc-firstname> <command>
+You  give these commands through the public chat when the NPC is near you.
+The syntax is:  [npc-firstname] [command]
 For example, assuming our NPC is called Bob:

 Bob come